joseeden/All-Things-Docker-and-Kubernetes/lab20_Create_and_Manage_Cluster_using_kubeadm/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

 Confirm that the kubeconfig file is setup correctly by listing the status of the Kubernetes components.
+If the Kubernetes API server is working, then all components should return a "Healthy" status.
+Otherwise, it will return an error saying its attempting to connect to an API server.

 ```bash
 $ kubectl get componentstatuses